-THIS JUST IN!
-I’m very excited to share that the article I wrote about Casa Lestón as well as my interview are now posted on the Delicooks site!
-Delicooks is a foodie website based out of Barcelona so I am hopeful for some much needed exposure for my food illustrations!
+I’m very excited to share that the article I wrote about Casa Lestón as well as my interview now posted on the Delicooks site!
+Delicooks is a foodie website based out of Barcelona and it was an honor to have my writing and food illustrations highlight the 100 year anniversary of such an amazing restaurant!
 If you are interested in reading the English versions of each of the articles – I have included them below!

 Casa Lestón: the oldest restaurant in Galicia turns 100 next year